ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_1_Unix_Introduction.md

 `$ cd .`

-NOTE: there is a space between cd and the dot
+*NOTE*: there is a space between cd and the dot

 means stay where you are (the **bioinformatic_course/** directory).